 But even when we’re crazy busy, we still need to eat.
 And sometimes, wholesome, nourishing snacks like these cookies are exactly what you need, to take a minute to relax, unwind, and enjoy.

-You say you’re too busy, but really you are just admitting that you don’t want to make the time for something.
+So you say you’re too busy, but really you are just admitting that you don’t want to make the time for something.
 Sometimes, being “too busy” is less about all the actual things you’re doing, and more about what those things do to your mind.

 - 1/4 cup coconut oil (melted and cooled if solid at room temperature)

-- 1/4 cup pure maple syrup
+- 1/4 cup Grade A Dark maple syrup

 - 1/2 teaspoon vanilla extract

-- 1 2/3 cup buckwheat flour
+- 1 2/3 cups buckwheat flour

 - 1/4 teaspoon baking soda

 - 1/2 cup unsweetened shredded coconut

 - 1 3.2-ounce bar dark chocolate, chopped (preferably 70%+ dark)